katnastou/s800-revision-docs/index.md

 * [GO:0032984](http://amigo.geneontology.org/amigo/term/GO:0032984) (__protein-containing complex disassembly__): The disaggregation of a protein-containing macromolecular complex into its constituent components.
 * [GO:0032991](http://amigo.geneontology.org/amigo/term/GO:0032991) (__protein-containing complex__): A stable assembly of two or more macromolecules, i.e. proteins, nucleic acids, carbohydrates or lipids, in which at least one component is a protein and the constituent parts function together.

-Note that by contrast to the scope of [GO:0032991](http://amigo.geneontology.org/amigo/term/GO:0032991) (protein-containing complex) and related terms, the annotated complex formation relation is restricted to cases where both of the associated constituents are _proteins_, _protein complexes_, _protein families_, _protein groups_ or _chemicals_.
+Note that by contrast to the scope of [GO:0032991](http://amigo.geneontology.org/amigo/term/GO:0032991) (protein-containing complex) and related terms, the annotated complex formation relation is restricted to cases where both of the associated constituents are _proteins_, _protein complexes_, _protein families_, _groups of proteins_ or _chemicals_.

 ### Detailed guidelines